spire-io/spire.io.js/README.md

 # Synopsis

 `spire.io.js` is a javascript library for the [spire.io API](http://www.spire.io/).

-For more docs, see our [inline documentation](http://spire-io.github.com/spire.io.js).
+It can run inside the browser, or as NodeJS module.

 ## Usage

-This library can be used inside the browser, or as a NodeJS module.

 ### Browser usage:
 Add `spire.io.bundle.js` or `spire.io.bundle.min.js` to your script tags, and then